 \subsubsection{Convolution Kernel Size}

-To study the effect of kernel sizes in the convolution layers, we sweep the kernel size with 3, 7, 17, 32, 65 of the models.
-We found that performance decreases with larger kernel sizes, as shown in Table \ref{tab:kernel_size}.
-On comparing the accuracy upto second decimal places kernel size 3 performs better than rest.
+To study the effect of kernel sizes in the convolution layers, we sweep the kernel size with 3, 7, 17, 32, and 65 of the models.
+We found that performance decreases with larger kernel sizes, as shown in Table \ref{tab: kernel_size}.
+On comparing the accuracy up to the second decimal place kernel size 3 performs better than the rest.